apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 of time.
 The fact that many user applications assume that `close()` is both fast and does not fail means that this behavior is dangerous.

-Recommendations for safe use
+Recommendations for safe use by callers

-* Do plan for exceptions being raised, either in catch+ log or throwing further up.
-Silent catch + swallow will hide problems when they arise.
+* Do plan for exceptions being raised, either in catching and logging or by throwing the exception further up.
+Catching and silently swallowing exceptions may hide serious problems.
-* Heartbeat operations SHOULD take place on a separate thread, so that a long upload in `close()` does not block the thread so long that the heartbeat times out.
+* Heartbeat operations SHOULD take place on a separate thread, so that a long delay in `close()` does not block the thread so long that the heartbeat times out.